equinor/ert/docs/rst/manual/reference/configuration/data_types.rst

 **Initializing from the FORWARD MODEL**

-All the parameter types like FIELD,GEN_KW,GEN_PARAM and SURFACE can be initialized from the forward model.
+All the parameter types like FIELD, GEN_KW, GEN_PARAM and SURFACE can be initialized from the forward model.
 To achieve this you just add the setting FORWARD_INIT:True to the configuration.
 When using forward init the initialization will work like this: